Agile in Finance - Growing market share in the stock market

 By November 2021, BenchMark Finance has already completed 4 courses.
 During this time, the company added new features that improved the customer experience and made them more confident to invest.

-At the moment, BenchMark Finance does not only cover its goals for market growth and income, but the results even exceed the initial expectations.
+At the moment, BenchMark Finance does not only achieve its goals for market growth and income, but the results even exceed the initial expectations.

 Petar Krastev, the company’s CEO, commented that he was impressed by the innovative and adaptable approach that AgilePool has applied in the work process, as well as by the desire and motivation he saw in the employees.
 He was even more enthusiastic realizing this was just the beginning of their Agile journey.